 If you’re new to Android or you simply want to cover all of your bases, take a look at our walkthrough.
 It could help you prevent Android Nougat problems.

-You should also take a look at a few things we recommend after you install Android Nougat on your Galaxy device.
+You should also take a look at a few things we recommend after you install Android Nougat on your Galaxy S7, Galaxy S6, or Galaxy Note 5.
 You might find something useful there as well.

 Samsung Galaxy Nougat Problems

-It’s early but we’re already hearing about the Nougat issues plaguing Galaxy S7, Galaxy S7 Edge, Galaxy S6, and Galaxy S6 Edge users.
+It’s early but we’re already hearing about the Nougat issues plaguing Galaxy S7, Galaxy S7 Edge, Galaxy S6, Galaxy S6 Edge, and Galaxy Note 5 users.

 Samsung Galaxy S7 Nougat Problems